Categories

 North Bay OPP Police Press Releases

-As a result of the investigation, Jonathon DUNCAN, 34 years-of-age from Peterborough, has been charged with:
+As a result of the investigation, Martin FUNNELL, 41 years of age, of North Bay, has been charged with:

 · Operation while impaired – drugs